 Currently the complete plant operates at up to 120tph which averages approximately 13 tons per hour of waste solids.
 Polyelectrolyte dosing is carefully monitored to ensure correct sludge settlement / comparison without any risk of flocculent carryover in the recycled water.
 This water can then be recycled to the main reservoir or back to the sand plant.
 The thick sludge (like yogurt) is sent to a settling pond for further settlement via a Warman pump.
 Final solid content in the sludge approximately 50%.
 Only 15% top up water is required for the plant to run continuously.

-Material Claybound Aggregates, Limestone, Quarry Waste, Crushed Rock, Sand & Gravel
+Material Crushed Rock, Quarry Waste, Limestone, Sand & Gravel

 Output Concrete sand | 40-50mm, 20-40mm, 14-20mm and 5-14mm aggregates

 Material Claybound Aggregates, Limestone, Crushed Rock, Sand & Gravel